presidio-oss/cline-based-code-generator/evals/README.md

 ## Diff Edit Evaluations

-The Cline Evaluation System includes a specialized suite for evaluating how well models can make precise edits to files using the `replace_in_file` tool.
+The HAI Evaluation System includes a specialized suite for evaluating how well models can make precise edits to files using the `replace_in_file` tool.

 ### Overview